-For FY2021, the Group recorded a loss attributable to equity shareholders of the Company of approximately HK\$20.3 million as compared to the profit attributable to equity shareholders of the Company of approximately HK\$10.3 million in FY2020.
-The turning from profit to loss was primarily due to the combined effect of (i) decrease in other income, other gains and losses by approximately HK\$6.5 million mainly due to the decrease in government subsidies; (ii) increase in staff cost in selling, administrative and general expenses by approximately HK\$13.1 million mainly due to the increase in number of staff and commission expenses; (iii) increase in depreciation and amortisation by approximately HK\$7.3 million mainly due to an amortisation of an Exclusive LED Products Agency Selling Rights; (iv) one-off expenses for the share options granted in 2021 by approximately HK\$4.0 million; (v) increase in other operating expenses by approximately HK\$2.3 million; but partially offset by (vi) increase in gross profit by approximately HK\$2.1 million mainly due to better cost control in IT infrastructure solution services in 2021.
+For FY2022, the Group recorded a net loss attributable to equity shareholders of the Company of approximately HK\$67.1 million as compared to the net loss attributable to equity shareholders of the Company of approximately HK\$20.3 million in FY2021.
+The increase in net loss of HK\$46.8 million was primarily due to the combined effect of (i) the increase in impairment loss of intangible asset by approximately HK\$41.9 million; (ii) the increase in provision for expected credit losses by approximately HK\$9.4 million mainly due to higher risk level of customers' repayment when compared to FY2021; (iii) the increase in staff cost in administrative and general expenses by approximately HK\$4.6 million mainly due to the increase in number of staff and salary increment; but partially offset by (iv) the increase in other income and gains by approximately HK\$2.9 million mainly due to the increase in government subsidies and (v) the decrease in one-off expenses for the share options granted in 2021 by approximately HK\$4.0 million.